Professional Context

 💡 Expert Advice & Considerations

-Don't rely solely on Perplexity for lesson planning; instead, use it to analyze data and identify trends that can inform your instruction, and always ground your decisions in research-backed core standards.
+It is incredibly dangerous to trust the AI for lesson planning; instead, use it to analyze data and identify trends that can inform your instruction, and always ground your decisions in research-backed core standards.

 Advanced Prompt Library